-July 15, 1862 – During the Civil War, skirmishes were fought at Fayetteville, Arkansas; at Apache Pass, in the New Mexico Territory, with Apache Indians; at Wallace Crossroads, Tennessee; and near Middleton and Orange Courthouse, Virginia.
+July 15, 1862 – During the Civil War, skirmishes were fought at Fayetteville, Ark.; at Apache Pass in the New Mexico Territory, with Apache Indians; at Wallace Crossroads, Tenn.; and near Middleton and Orange Courthouse in Virginia.

 July 15, 1863 - Confederate raider Bill Anderson and his Bushwhackers attacked Huntsville, Mo., where they stole $45,000 from the local bank.

-July 15, 1863 – During the Civil War, Confederates began their occupation of Hickman, Kentucky.
+July 15, 1863 – During the Civil War, Confederates began their occupation of Hickman, Ky.

-July 15, 1863 – During the Civil War, skirmishes were fought near Jackson, Mississippi; in Tennessee at Pulaski, Jackson and on Forked Deer Creek; and at Halltown and Shepherdstown, West Virginia.
+July 15, 1863 – During the Civil War, skirmishes were fought near Jackson, Miss.; in Tennessee at Pulaski, Jackson and on Forked Deer Creek; and at Halltown and Shepherdstown in West Virginia.

-July 15, 1864 – During the Civil War, a six-day Federal operation out from Jacksonville, Florida began.
+July 15, 1864 – During the Civil War, a six-day Federal operation out from Jacksonville, Fla. began.

-July 15, 1864 – During the Civil War, skirmishes were fought at Trout Creek, Florida; along Old Town Creek, Mississippi; at Huntsville and another at Lindley, Missouri; and at Accotink and Hillsborough Virginia.
+July 15, 1864 – During the Civil War, skirmishes were fought at Trout Creek, Fla.; along Old Town Creek in Mississippi; at Huntsville and another at Lindley, Mo.; and at Accotink and Hillsborough in Virginia.